DragonBlame/tpf-dragons-edition/WABBAJACK.md

 * **Animated Shouts** - Press your `right Alt` key.
 > You will be able to see this mod in action only after getting your first shout.
 Have left a tip on this one in my gameplay guide for the add-on too if you forget about it.

-Also we have toggable HUD, so feel free to press `X` key to turn it on and off when you need that.
+Also we have toggable compass, so feel free to press `X` key to turn it on and off when you need that.

 Some quick tips before the end: